This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 How the Right Lawyer Can Help Your Family

-If you find the right lawyer to work with you on your child’s case, the benefits can be huge.
+The benefits can be huge if you find the right lawyer to work with you on your child’s case.
 One of the most important is getting compensation.
 Your disabled child will need care for the rest of his life, which costs money.

-You may not even be certain if malpractice played a role in your child’s diagnosis, but the right lawyer can figure it out for you and let you know if you have a case.
+You may not even be sure if malpractice played a role in your child’s diagnosis, but the right lawyer can figure it out and let you know if you have a case.

 Medical Malpractice and Birth Injury Laws in Arkansas

 For instance, if a court finds you to be even partly negligent in your child’s diagnosis, no matter how serious the mistake the doctor made, your compensation can be reduced.

 Rights for the Disabled in Arkansas

 If your child is not being given fair access at school, for instance, this may be a situation in which a lawyer can help you make a case and sue the district for equal rights.
 In addition to federal laws, disabled people in the state are also protected by the Arkansas Civil Rights Act of 1993.

 Arkansas Birth Injury and Cerebral Palsy Cases

 Many families have already filed lawsuits against healthcare professionals in Arkansas over cerebral palsy and other birth injuries.
-In one recent example a mother sued a midwifery service for the harm caused to her baby born with cerebral palsy.
+In one recent example, a mother sued a midwifery service for the harm caused to her baby born with cerebral palsy.

 The mother is accusing the midwives of several instances of malpractice.
 She was diagnosed with a kidney infection and a strep infection during pregnancy and has stated that the midwives did not take these diagnoses seriously.
-The infections have the potential to harm the unborn child.
+The diseases have the potential to harm the unborn child.

-During labor and delivery, the woman filing the lawsuits claims that the midwives failed to monitor fetal heart rate; they did not call 911 when she requested it during the home birth; and they failed to notice the baby was distressed.
+During labor and delivery, the woman filing the lawsuit claimed that the midwives failed to monitor fetal heart rate.
+They did not call 911 when she requested it during the home birth, and they were unable to notice the baby was distressed.

-The midwife who failed to manage this birth and whose inactions caused a serious and permanent disability in the baby has had her license revoked in the state of Arkansas.
+The midwife who failed to manage this birth and whose inactions caused a severe and permanent disability in the baby has had her license revoked in the state of Arkansas.
 Whether the mother will win her case against the midwife remains to be seen.

-Finding the Right Lawyer for Your Child
+Find the Right Lawyer for Your Child